stephenbunch/redux-branch/README.md

   ['DO_SOMETHING_LOCAL']
 );

-// Build our redux component like normal. const ReduxComponent = connect(mapStateToProps)(MyComponent);
+// Wrap our component to connect it to the store. const ReduxComponent = connect(mapStateToProps)(MyComponent);

-// Then wrap it with another component to provide our branched store. const BranchedComponent = branchedComponentFactory(ReduxComponent);
+// Then wrap it again to provide the branched store. const BranchedComponent = branchedComponentFactory(ReduxComponent);

 export default BranchedComponent;